huyoujinlab/scRCAT-seq/README.md

 You can switch to the subfolder to get detailed information.

 ---
-### Here are some softwares and packages used in this publication.
+### Some softwares and packages used in this publication are listed below.

 On linux: